Perhaps You Can See the Irony of It

 High expectations

 Will Jesus return?
 What will he do if he does?
 Will Jesus make things right?
 Will there be a showdown between the forces of good and evil?
 Will evil people burn in hell forever?
 And what about Buddhists and atheists?
 They don’t believe in God.
 And Hindus?
 They have many gods.
 Or Jews, Christians and Muslims?
-Who are the good people, and who are the wicked?
+Who are the good people, and who are the wicked anyway?
 The Italian mafia bosses were devout Catholics.
-The usurers of Goldman Sachs claimed they were doing God’s work.
-US President George Bush was talking to Jesus when he ordered the invasion of Iraq.
-Religious crazies murder people for mocking their imaginations.
+The usurers of Goldman Sachs claimed that they were doing God’s work.
+The Muslims blowing themselves up to murder as many unbelievers as they could also did.
+US President George Bush claimed that God had ordered him to invade Iraq.
 So, what might happen if the Messiah were to come?
-We already have some evidence.
 A Messiah already came, sort of, at least.
 His name was Adolf Hitler.

-Perhaps you disagree, but read on.
-So, was Hitler the opposite of Christ, the anti-Christ, or was he like Christ, as many of his followers expect him to be?
+Adolf Hitler was a most messianic figure, perhaps the most messianic figure ever, even surpassing Jesus.
+So, was he the opposite of Christ, the anti-Christ, or was he like Christ, as many of his followers expect him to be?
 Will there be a final reckoning in which billions of people die or face eternal torture in hell?
 The latter is worse than being gassed in a concentration camp, as there is no end to the suffering.
 For those who think it is an inappropriate remark, life in Gaza in 2025 was as horrible as in a concentration camp.
-People within the Israeli government made plans to cleanse the area ethnically, like the Jewish settlers have already been doing on the West Bank for decades.
-So, have we learned our lesson?
-And what is that lesson in the first place?
+And Jews did that.
+They may have had their reasons, but so did Adolf Hitler.
+So, have we learned our lessons?
+And what are these lessons in the first place?

 Europeans have learned the hard way, in two devastating world wars, that nationalism and tribalism are the paths to destruction.
 It is still in their collective memory.
-It is the reason why the European Union exists.
+That is why the European Union exists.
 Other continents don’t share the same experience, and memories don’t last forever.
 Nationalists aren’t wrong about the troubles mass migration and mixing people from different cultures cause, but nationalism has more serious flaws that will prove to be fatal in today’s world.
 European history has demonstrated that beyond doubt.
-And why should we doubt what is certain?
+And why should we doubt what we know for certain?
 Humans are a failed and destructive species.
 We cooperate through the myths we share.
 Without an inspiring fairy tale and a leader who unites us, we are doomed.
 And that is why we need a messiah.

 Adolf the Messiah or the Anti-Christ